Derby Castle terminus: Booking Office

-Strathallan Hotel
+Strathallan

-The pub next to the station, now called the "Terminus Tavern", was built in 1890 as the Strathallan Lodge, later becoming a hostelry and remained so until 1982 when it was given its current name.
+The public house next to the station, which is now called the "Terminus Tavern", was built in 1890 as the Strathallan Lodge, later becoming a hostelry and remained so until 1982 when it was given its current name.
 It was railway-owned until nationalisation in 1957, having been taken over by the local brewery at that time.
 It still forms an integral part of the station, the walls being lined with numerous photographs of the line and other handbills, posters, etc., and it still plays host to off-duty railway workers today.
+Next to it is the modern replacement horse tram depot of the same name (the original, owned by Douglas Corporation who operated the horse tramways having latterly been the Strathallan Suite of offices and seminary rooms; this was demolished to make way for the current premises built in a similar style in 2019.
+Beyond that Strathallan Terrace of houses, one of which was the registered office of the tramway when built.
+The houses of the crescent were sold off in 1978 when the entire railway network became government owned, and the railway's offices took up residence in the building above the horse tram sheds at this time also.
+This office is now in the ownership of the local authority and renamed the "Strathallan Suite".
+Today is houses a Chinese restaurant and a number of private dwellings.

 Canopy

-Until 1979 there was a large open roof known as the "Great Canopy".
+From the turn of the twentieth century there was a large open roof known as the "Great Canopy".
 The stanchions for this canopy are now used as flagpoles and/or lampposts, and it can clearly be seen where the canopy was.
 The canopy, although erected by the railway, provided cover for the tramcars of the Douglas Bay Horse Tramway which also terminates here; the canopy originally featured detailed and intricate metalwork culminating in a central clock tower, distinctive on many early views, but latterly this was removed and a plain roof replaced it.
+It also formed a shelter beside the main pedestrian entrance to the Derby Castle complex, demolished in 1965 to make way for the ill-fated Summerland leisure centre.
+It was demolished in 1979 having been deemed unsafe and beyond practical repair, leaving no shelter for passengers for several years.
+At one time it was common to park a spare tramcar on the "Groudle Siding" for shelter, and later a decommissioned Leyland National bus served this role as well as a second hand Lisbon tram.